 Self-Care Tips For Sensitive People

 1. Inhale your feelings, exhale truths.
-Sometimes, we feel shame when our feelings are hurt or someone deems us “too sensitive.”
+Sometimes, we feel shame when our feelings are hurt, or someone deems us “too sensitive.”
 And it can be easier to avoid this hurt by pretending it’s not there.

 3. Respect their boundaries.
 But, as often as I need to process my emotions and talk through feelings, my loved ones can’t be my sounding board—we can communicate without offloading.
-It’s essential that we respect the boundaries of others, just was as we’d ask others to respect our boundaries too.
+It’s essential that we respect the boundaries of others, just as we’d ask others to respect our boundaries, too.
 This isn’t to say our loved ones don’t want to listen (many times they do!), but may we get in the habit of asking before sharing our feelings or processing emotions aloud.

 It takes a lot of emotional bandwidth to listen to and be a safe space for someone else, and it means a lot to others when you respect these boundaries and ask before divulging your feelings.